discoproject/disco/doc/py/core.rst

        function as the second argument.
 The object is serialized using the *pickle* module, so it should be pickleable.

-       A convience class :class:`disco.Params` is provided that provides an easy way to encapsulate a set of parameters for the functions.
-As a special feature, :class:`disco.Params` allows including functions in the parameters by making them pickleable.
+       A convience class :class:`disco.core.Params` is provided that provides an easy way to encapsulate a set of parameters for the functions.
+As a special feature, :class:`disco.core.Params` allows including functions in the parameters by making them pickleable.

-       By default, *params* is an empty :class:`disco.Params` object.
+       By default, *params* is an empty :class:`disco.core.Params` object.

      * *mem_sort_limit* - sets the maximum size for the input that can be sorted in memory.
 The larger inputs are sorted on disk.
 By default 256MB.